The New York Giants (8-6-1, 4-3-1 Home) play host to the Indianapolis Colts (4-10-1, 2-5-1 Away), who will be hoping to ...

 For more details on the next New York Giants game, check above on the page, we include all the details there.

 Where did the New York Giants finish the season?

-The New York Giants finished second in the NFC North standings.
+The New York Giants finished last in the NFC East and 15th in the NFC.

 How many games did the New York Giants win?